 I have never played live and I am not really interested in doing so any time soon.
 I have never even been to a concert and I do not like loud music in general.
 Many people find this rather odd about me, knowing that I obsessively listen to black metal and death metal.

 Playing live would likely require teaming up with at least two more people and I would also not be able to reuse my current approach to songwriting for such a project.
 There is little repetition in my songs, they are not easy to remember and somewhat unpredictable or even random, some might argue.
 Songs also tend to be fairly long.
 Studio-only projects like this one tend to have instrumental parts that are more difficult to perform live, I suppose.

 This is an important question for one-man projects as it requires quite a bit of know-how in different areas.
 Let us start with the hardware.

 - Guitar: ESP Ltd EC-401; this guitar made me love fixed bridges; tuned to D2 G2 C3 F3 A#3 D#4; formerly also D2 G2 C3 F3 A#3 D#4 with each second string, starting with the lowest one, tuned down by 50 cents and even plain A1 D2 G2 C3 F3 A#3 during my blackened death metal phase

 - Bass: a really low end Harley Benton bass, I cannot even figure out what this model is called; tuned to D2 G2 C3 F3; formerly also D2 G2 C3 F3 with each second string, starting with the lowest one, tuned down by 50 cents and even A1 D2 G2 C3 during my blackened death metal phase

-- Microphones: currently a Rode NT1-A and an AT ATM33a; in the past mostly the good old Shure SM-58, also a t.bone SC 440
+- Vocal microphones: a Rode NT1-A in combination with a Shure SM-58; in the past mostly just the Shure SM-58, also a t.bone SC 440

 - Speakers: small KRK Rokit-5 studio monitors